Florida Child Support Calculator

 How does Florida handle high-income cases?

 For combined net incomes exceeding $10,000 per month, Florida uses a percentage formula for the excess amount above $10,000.
-Courts consider the child's standard of living if the parents remained together and may order additional support typically ranging from 5% to the full guideline percentage of the excess income.
+Courts may also consider the child's standard of living and the specific facts of the case when the numbers get larger or more contested.

 How does the calculator determine substantial time-sharing?